-Fenders or mudguards are essential as they prevent all that filthy water on the road from splashing up onto your legs, back or even head.
+Moreover, fenders or mudguards are essential as they prevent all that filthy water on the road from splashing up onto your legs, back or even head.
 Longer fenders will keep some dirt and grit away from adhering to your chain and gears, maintaining the smooth run.
-Even if the rain doesn’t catch you, the roads remain wet afterwards, so you can still get some dirt kick up whilst cycling post-rain.
+Even if the rain doesn’t catch you, the roads remain wet afterwards.
+Hence, you can still get some dirt kick up whilst cycling post-rain.
 All in all, mudguards added to your bike will make your life a little less dirty and a little less wet moving forward.

 Ride carefully on the road

 Bear in mind that bike brakes are much less effective when wet.
 Plus, slippery roads make it slower for the bike to halt, so give yourself more than the usual time and spacing to stop.
 Be cautious of puddles on the road.
 They may look small in depth, however, not only will you get wet from the splash, but puddles can also be incredibly dangerous as you don’t know what’s lurking underneath.
 It could be a deep pothole that makes you fall off your bike.
 Worse still, nasty things such as nails or glass might hide in there, which can cause a flat tyre or a crash.